 History and Origins

 CAYA began in July 2005 to address the needs of young adults with severe communication disabilities as they were leaving the education system.
-Before CAYA, young adults who used augmentative and alternative communication (AAC) had an uncertain future as they left behind the communication support service and technology of the childhood education system (K -12).
-In 2010 the provincial government gave CAYA the mandate to provide communication technology and supports to adults of all ages to ensure these individuals can maintain the vital link to the world through independent communication.
-Since beginning in 2005, CAYA has received annual grants from the Ministry of Social Development and now has been formally recognized in the BC budget with secure funding until 2018.
-CAYA now provides service to all eligible adults; young, middle-aged, and elderly, over the age of 19 years.
+Before CAYA, young adults who depended on augmentative and alternative communication (AAC) had an uncertain future as they left behind the communication supports and technology of the childhood education system (K -12).
+In 2010, the provincial government mandated CAYA to provide communication technology and supports to adults of all ages, to ensure they can maintain vital links to the world through independent communication.
+From 2005 to 2012, CAYA received annual grants from the Ministry of Social Development.
+Since 2012, CAYA has been formally included in the BC provincial budget.
+CAYA now provides service to all eligible adults; young, middle-aged, and elderly, 18 years and older

 “I know the importance of having such a powerful device because I had to live with something much simpler in the past, before CAYA came along.
 I wasn’t able to say everything that I wanted to and not everyone understood what I had to say.”